HKU-BAL/Clair-Mosaic/README.md

 ## Introduction

 Clair-Mosaic is a mosaic variant caller supporting various usage scenarios with both paired samples and single sample as input, and primarily designed for ONT long-read.
-Clair-Mosaic also applies multiple post-processing strategies, including the usage of panel of normals (PoNs), mosaic variant database, and haplotype consistency checking, to distinguish true mosaic variants from germline variants and artifacts.
+Clair-Mosaic also applies multiple post-processing strategies, including the usage of germline resources, Bayesian mosaic-germline discriminator, mosaic variant database, and haplotype consistency checking, to distinguish true mosaic variants from germline variants and artifacts.

+A preprint describing Clair-Mosaic's designs and results is at [bioRxiv](https://www.biorxiv.org/content/10.1101/2025.10.31.685831v1).

 For germline variant calling using **DNA-seq** sample, please try [Clair3](https://github.com/HKU-BAL/Clair3).